 How Can Stress Affect Your Teeth?

-According to the infographic, 44 percent of Americans feel more stressed than they did five years ago, and about 20 percent of people experience extreme stress.
-Stress is a large contributing factor in many diseases and other physical health conditioners.
+According to the American Institute of Stress1, 44% of Americans feel more stressed than they did five years ago, and about 20% of people experience extreme stress.
+Stress is a large contributing factor in many diseases and other physical health conditions.

-When you grind or clench your teeth, this is technically known as bruxism.
-You might not even know that you have bruxism, since the grinding and clenching typically happens at night while you are asleep.
+Grinding or clenching your teeth frequently is technically called bruxism.2 You might not even know that you have bruxism since the grinding and clenching typically happens at night while you are asleep.
 If you notice that the tips of your teeth appear flatter than they once did, or if your teeth become extremely sensitive, you may have bruxism.
-A sore jaw is another symptom to look out for.
+A sore jaw may be another symptom of teeth grinding.

-Your dentist can determine if bruxism is a serious problem for you and prescribe a treatment, which may include wearing a custom mouth guard in bed.
+Your dentist can determine if bruxism is a serious problem for you and prescribe a treatment, which may include wearing a custom mouth guard in bed to minimize the impact of teeth grinding.

 TMD and TMJ